aapandy2/aapandy2.github.io/_projects/1_project.md

 ### BDNK theory

-In the early 2020's, a series of works put forward a theory which served to fix the issues with the theories of the 1950's.
-This theory is now known as BDNK theory, which is a promising framework for modeling relativistic fluids with dissipation in astrophysical contexts, where shockwaves are prevalent and the Müller-Israel-Stewart theory is likely to run into problems.
+In the early 2020's, a series of works put forward a framework which served to fix the issues with the theories of the 1950's.
+This framework is now known as <a href="https://arxiv.org/abs/2009.11388">BDNK theory</a>, which is a promising framework for modeling relativistic fluids with dissipation in astrophysical contexts, where shockwaves are prevalent and the Müller-Israel-Stewart theory is likely to run into problems.

 My work (done with collaborators Frans Pretorius and Elias Most) sought to be the first to solve the BDNK equations in "realistic" scenarios (that is, in cases where the equations cannot be solved with pen-and-paper methods -- cases where computer simulations are required).